Rental Assistance Demonstration (RAD)

 Preserving Family Housing (Section 18)

 MPHA needs to maintain and update more than 700 family homes across the city.
-To preserve these homes, MPHA has decided to apply for HUD’s Section 18 program.
-The program will give MPHA more money to take care of public housing.
+To preserve these homes, MPHA is using HUD’s Section 18 program.
+The program will give MPHA more money to take care of this essential public housing.